logo Sign In

 Time

-It’s been a while since I have published my personal Canon list with my old account, and my personal Canon has changed since then.
-Right now, my Canon consists of three different timelines:
+It’s been a while since I last shared my personal Star Wars Canon with my old account, and my perspective has evolved since then.
+Currently, my Canon consists of three distinct timelines:

-• First timeline: This timeline contains the Original Trilogy, the Prequel Trilogy, and everything published in the old Expanded Universe from 1991 to 2014, minus the post-NJO novels, Dark Empire, Crimson Empire, The Force Unleashed II, the 2008 Clone Wars TV show, and every comic and novel that was related to the show.
-Basically, this timeline is the one I have published with my old account here.
+1. First Timeline: This timeline includes the Original Trilogy, the Prequel Trilogy, and the entire Expanded Universe published between 1991 and 2014.
+However, it excludes the post-NJO novels, Dark Empire II, Empire’s Ens, the Crimson Empire Trilogy, The Force Unleashed II, the 2008 Clone Wars TV series, and any related comics or novels.
+Essentially, this timeline aligns with the one I previously shared with my old account here.

-• Third timeline: This timeline is also similar to the first timeline, just like the previous one.
-The Force Unleashed II and the post-NJO novels don’t exist in this timeline, too.
-However, in this timeline the Chosen One is not a single person (Anakin), but rather it is the Skywalker family who are the Chosen One as a whole.
-Therefore, the Sith are able to return after Anakin’s death without contradicting the Prophecy, which means that the Dark Empire Trilogy, the Crimson Empire Trilogy and the Legacy comics happen.
+3. Third Timeline: Like the first timeline, this one excludes the post-NJO novels and The Force Unleashed II.
+However, in this version, the Chosen One is not a singular figure (Anakin) but rather the Skywalker family as a whole.
+This reinterpretation of the Prophecy allows the Sith to return after Anakin’s death without contradicting its terms, paving the way for Dark Empire II, Empire’s End, the Crimson Empire Trilogy, and the Legacy comics to take place.

 Post